 (c) Failure to Respond to Notice of Investigation, Subpoena, or Notice of Appearance.
-Upon receipt of sufficient evidence demonstrating that a lawyer has failed to fully respond to a notice of investigation, has failed to fully comply with a proper subpoena issued in connection with an investigation or formal charges, has failed to appear at and fully respond to inquiries at an appearance required pursuant to Rule 19(c)(3), or has failed to respond to inquiries or directives of the Commission or the Supreme Court, the Supreme Court may place that lawyer on interim suspension.
+Upon receipt of sufficient evidence demonstrating that a lawyer has failed to fully respond to a notice of investigation, has failed to fully comply with a proper subpoena issued in connection with an investigation or formal charges, has failed to appear at and fully respond to inquiries at an appearance required pursuant to Rule 19(c)(3), or has failed to respond to inquiries or directives of the Commission or the Supreme Court, including failing to appear at a hearing in formal proceedings pursuant to Rule 24(b), the Supreme Court may place that lawyer on interim suspension.

 (d) Motion for Reconsideration.
 A lawyer placed on interim suspension may apply to the Supreme Court for reconsideration of the order.
 A copy of the motion shall be filed with the Commission and served on the disciplinary counsel.

 (e) Order to be Public.
-The order of interim suspension shall be public.
+Unless otherwise ordered by the Court, an order of interim suspension and any order lifting an interim suspension shall be public.

 Last amended by Order dated May 8, 2014.